dicelab-rhul/game-formaliser/README.md

 ## Overview

 This is a framework for autoformalising natural language game-theoretical scenarios into their Prolog specification using Large Language Models.
+The framework and its evaluation are described in more detail in this [paper](https://arxiv.org/abs/2409.12300).

 ## Installation